verbb/vizy/docs/get-started/upgrading-from-v3.md

 #### Removed Hooks

 Remove listeners for `VizyField::EVENT_MODIFY_PURIFIER_CONFIG`; the event does not fire.
-Use [Modify Nodes](docs:template-guides/modify-nodes) for output changes.
+Use the rendering hooks in [Events](docs:developers/events#customising-rendered-html) for output changes.
 PHP calls to `VizyField::registerPlugin()` also do not register editor behaviour.
 Register the extension through the PHP event and JavaScript module described above, then check both the editor and rendered output.

 ### GraphQL Queries